itrascastro/itrascastro.github.io/_posts/2014-10-15-how-to-create-your-own-php-mvc-framework.md

 ## 3. Summarizing

 If you see that you have repeated code in two different places of your code, think in putting that repeated code somewhere accessible from those two places.
+It can be in a service or in a model.

 In fact, that is the main reason why we must place the validation inside our models and not in the controllers neither in views (even worst).